What are the technical challenges Telegram faces with synchronous message delivery?

 A: Synchronous message delivery refers to the ability to send and receive messages in real-time, ensuring instant and seamless communication between users.

-A: Telegram uses efficient data synchronization algorithms and reliable network connections to ensure that messages are synchronized in real-time across all devices, including smartphones, tablets, and desktop computers.
+A: Yes, Telegram allows users to access their messages from various devices simultaneously, including smartphones, tablets, and desktop computers.